tiagotrocoli/Embedded-Systems-Projects/README.md

 <p align="center">
 <img src="/images/project_21.jpg" height="60%" width="60%">
 </p>
 This image shows this project, however, I didn't use a buzzer module since I didn't have it.
-So, instead I used a LED.
+So, instead, I used a LED.
+The image doesn't show clearly the LCD screen, it displays "Temperature: 51" and "Setpoint: 70".

 Project's file: Book_Project \ Project_21